Ansa, Queen of the Lombards: Reign

 Ansa’s epitaph continues to praise her for political moves mainly involving her children, which he believed would ensure the longevity of the Lombards.
-Ansa was the most prominent figure in the Lombard court aside from Desiderius, and would take over leadership while he was away.
-Although Ansa’s and Desiderius' efforts in reviving the Lombard state were commendable, the surrounding Kingdoms (the Franks, the Papal State, and the Byzantines) rapidly shifted against the Lombards as they had been in poor graces with them for a long time, leading the multiple conflicts to be too much for Ansa and Desiderius to handle.
+Ansa was the most prominent figure in the Lombard court aside from Desiderius and would take over leadership while he was away.
+Although Ansa’s and Desiderius' efforts in reviving the Lombard state were commendable, the surrounding Kingdoms (the Franks, the Papal State, and the Byzantines) rapidly shifted against the Lombards, as they had been in poor graces with them for a long time, leading to multiple conflicts to be too much for Ansa and Desiderius to handle.

 Carolingian Intervention

 Following the dissolution of the marriage between Ansa’s daughter, Gerperga, and Charlamagne in 771, Desiderius marched on Rome against the Papal State.
 In response, Charlamagne and the Carolingians invaded and quickly deposed the Lombards, and Ansa was exiled to a monastery in Francia.
-Following the death of her husband it is possible she was allowed to return to Italy, and according to local tradition, she was buried in the monastery in San Salvatore following her death.
+Following the death of her husband, it is possible she was allowed to return to Italy, and according to local tradition, she was buried in the monastery in San Salvatore following her death.

 Legacy

 Children

-Ansa and Desiderius had several children, many of whom were appointed to political positions or married to important figures both in and outside of Lombard Italy.
+Ansa and Desiderius had several children, many of whom were appointed to political positions or married to important figures both in and outside of Lombard, Italy.